 We would like our valued customers to be informed about their water utility.
-If you would like to learn more, please attend any of our regularly scheduled town meetings held on the first and third Thursday of each month at 7:00 pm at the Liberty building, 107 North Liberty Street.
-If you have any questions about this report or have questions concerning your water quality, please call Kip Matthews, Director of Public Works at 410-758-1180.
+If you would like to learn more, please attend any of our regularly scheduled Town meetings held on the first and third Thursday of each month at 7:00 p.m. at the Liberty building, 107 North Liberty Street.
+Due to COVID-19 and the County and Town policy, no public access to the building is currently permitted.
+Public comments to be read at the meeting can be forwarded before 5:00 p.m. the day of the meeting to Carolyn Brinkley, Town Clerk, cbrinkley@townofcentreville.org.
+To view the Town Council meetings, live, go to QAC-TV's Facebook page.
+Centreville Town Council meetings will also air live on QAC-TV therefore, anyone with Atlantic Broadband can view the meeting live on Channel 7 or 77.

+If you have any questions about this report or have questions concerning your water quality, please call John Gannon, Supervisor of Water and Wastewater at 410-758-1180.